YouTube tags have been around since the dawn of YouTube, yet many creators still wonder how to use the tag efficiently, or whether to use them at all.

 Many YouTube experts recommend using between 5 and 10 tags.
 I personally don’t think it matters, as long as tags are relevant.

-I have analyzed quite a few videos with 500K to 1M of views with our free tags inspector tool and it turned out that many videos used the entire 500 character allowance.
+I have analyzed quite a few videos with 500K to 1M of views with our free youtube video tags extractor tool and it turned out that many videos used the entire 500 character allowance.

 Tags vs hasgtags?